-where ${\mathcal L}^{-1}_{\ell}$ denotes the inverse Laplace transform.
-It is straightforward to show that for a non-exponential distribution $\Psi(\ell)$ the probability densities $p_{\pm}^{\Psi}$ defined by equation (\ref{Boo}) do not satisfy a BVP that can be expressed solely in terms of $p_{\pm}^{\Psi}$.
-That is, we have to solve the corresponding propagator BVP given by equations (\ref{JPCK1LT})--(\ref{BCLLT}), invert the Laplace transforms, and then evaluate the integrals with respect to $\ell$.
+where ${\mathcal L}^{-1}_{\ell}$ denotes the inverse discrete Laplace transform.
+Hence, we can incorporate a more general model of absorption by solving the corresponding propagator BVP given by equations (\ref{JPCK1LT})--(\ref{BCLLT}), inverting the discrete Laplace transforms, and then evaluating the sums with respect to $\ell$.
+Finally, note that given a discrete Laplace transform $\widetilde{f}(z)$, the inverse transform is defined by a contour integral on the unit circle $C$: